-Get hands-on experiences with programs and classes that introduce and share our history!
+Get hands-on experiences with programs and classes that introduce and share our fascinating community history!
 (Let’s plan!)

 PLAN A VISIT

-Visit us in downtown Columbus to view the exhibits, research your family history, or just ask questions!
+Visit us in downtown Columbus to view the exhibits, research your family history, or get answers to all your questions!
 (Let’s discover!)

 LEARN ABOUT THE HISTORICAL SOCIETY